fedoranimus/silverscreen/README.md

+# Silverscreen
+A CouchPotato alternative written with .Net Core & Aurelia

 # Welcome to ASP.NET Core

 We've made some big updates in this release, so it’s **important** that you spend a few minutes to learn what’s new.